jamesdbrock/testudinal-haskell/README.md

 # Requirements

+Docker and Visual Studio Code must be installed on your system.

-There is some setup, which will have to be done by someone who knows how to install and configure software development tools.
+This will have to be done by someone who knows how to install and configure software development tools.

 ## Docker